The Value of Ancillary Services for Electrolyzers: Introduction

+The literature lacks investigations of the effects of reserve activations on meeting a hydrogen demand, and to what extent this might limit the value of ancillary services for electrolyzers.
+Further, there is a lack of comparison between specific reserves and how their bid structure affect their value for an electrolyzer.
+Based on these identified research gaps, we summarize our main contributions as follows: \begin{itemize} \item A value analysis of participating in the FCR and mFRR markets using historical prices from the years 2021-2023, \item An analytical derivation of the opportunity cost (i.e., willingness to participate) of the electrolyzer providing various reserve services, \item An investigation of the impact of reserve activation intensity on the hydrogen production schedule. \end{itemize}

-The rest of the paper is structured as follows: Section \ref{prelm} describes the physics of electrolyzers and explains the target markets.
-Section \ref{ModelFormulation} provides the bidding strategy model.
-Section \ref{results} presents the numerical results.
-Finally, Section \ref{conclusion} concludes the paper.
+The remainder of the paper is structured as follows: Section \ref{prelm} describes electrolyzer physics and target markets.
+Section \ref{ModelFormulation} presents the bidding strategy model.
+Section \ref{analytical_results} derive the analytical results.
+Section \ref{results} discusses numerical results.
+Section \ref{conclusion} concludes the paper.
+Finally, four appendices offer additional information and include a nomenclature.